Magdy-Elawady/responisve-simple-landing-page/README.md

-# responisve-simple-landing-page
+# Simple Landing Page

-A responsive one-page website built using only HTML and CSS.
-It includes smooth scrolling to sections like Home, About, and Contact.
+This is a responsive one-page website created using only **HTML** and **CSS**.
+It includes:

+- A navigation bar with smooth scrolling
+- Basic responsive layout without JavaScript
+- Sections for Home, About, and Contact

+## Tech Stack

+- HTML5
+- CSS3